venkys-io/Code-Blogs/Strings/Medium/LargestSubstringWithK/README.md

 6. **Data Compression:**
    - The algorithm can be used in data compression techniques to identify repetitive patterns in a dataset.
 By finding the longest substring with a limited set of distinct elements, compression algorithms can represent data more efficiently.

+## Test Case

+* Test case-I
+  **input:**
+  aabbbccc
+  3
+  **output:**
+  6
+  **Explanation:**
+  The input string "aabbbccc" with the value of k as 3:
+  * The longest substring where each character appears at least three times is "bbbccc", with a length of 6.
+  * Every character in the substring "bbbccc" appears at least three times in the input string.

+* Test case-II
+  **input:**
+  abcefgh
+  2
+  **output**
+  0
+  **Explanation:**
+  For the input string "abcefgh" and the value of k as 2:
+  * None of the characters in the input string "abcefgh" appear at least twice.
+  * Hence, there is no substring where each character appears at least twice.